 ABOVE ALL: Don’t scare yourself into staying

 The narcissist is going to try to make you afraid and insecure.
-He wants you to think you can't live without him and that you can't do better.
+They want you to think you can’t live without them and that you can’t do better.

 Don’t let that scare you – I know that being in full control of your life might be a little freaky after having been under someone else’s thumb for awhile, but you will very quickly find yourself feeling light and happy in a way that you can’t remember feeling before.